Back to blog

 What it takes to be honest about that

-Discipline.
+3. Discipline.
 The drift gate doesn't run the moment a human touches a file.
 It runs the next time the agent ticks.
-Concurrency is eventually consistent — the workshop has no locks because vim doesn't honor flock and we're not going to pretend it does.
-The compensating control is the gate: every tick re-hashes the tracked surface, observes whatever happened since the last tick, and reconciles.
+The workshop has no locks because real editors don't honor them.
+The compensating control is observation: every tick re-hashes, sees what happened since last tick, and reconciles.
 Writes can race.
 The reconciler doesn't.

 The PM's edit, end-to-end